SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### The Pitstop

 The process of the pitstop handling differs between the various supported simulations.
 Below you will find some simulation specific hints.
-Please note, that pitstop handling is currently available for *Assetto Corsa*, *Assetto Corsa Competizione*, *rFactor 2*, *RaceRoom Racing Experience*, *iRacing*, *Automobilista 2* and *Project CARS 2*.
+Please note, that pitstop handling is currently available for *Assetto Corsa*, *Assetto Corsa Competizione*, *rFactor 2*, *Le Mans Ultimate*, *RaceRoom Racing Experience*, *iRacing*, *Automobilista 2* and *Project CARS 2*.

 The pitstop is handled by Jona in two phases.
 In the first phase, the planning phase, Jona creates a list of the necessary activities (refueling, changing tires, repairs) and gives you the chosen service tasks by radio.
 If you then agree with the selected services, or after you have made any necessary corrections, the settings are transferred to the simulation in the second phase, the preparation phase.
 After the preparation is finished, you can come to the pit anytime (depending on the simulation, it might be necessary, to activate a "Request pitstop" function as well).